spapas/pg-parquet-py/README.md

 Copy over `.env.template` to `.env` and setup your database dsn and any other options you want.
 You can also use environment variables instead of the `.env` file.

 Then run `python main.py query_file.sql` where the query_file should contain the SQL query whose contents you want to export to the parquet file.
 See the file `query.sql` for an example.
 The output file will be named `output.parquet` by default.

+## Configuration

+You can set the LOGLEVEL to DEBUG to see more messages including timing or to ERROR to see only error messages.
+The default is INFO.
+You can also set the COMPRESSION to SNAPPY, GZIP, BROTLI, LZ4 or ZSTD.
+The default is NONE.
+The BATCH_SIZE is the number of rows to fetch at a time from the database.
+The default is 10000.
+Finally, the DB_DSN must have the format `DB_DSN=postgresql://user:pass@host/db` with correct values for user, pass, host and db name.